tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Nov 28 2007

-Andrea Kuhn (a 59-year-old White academic) entered a church, ready to deliver a speech to religious people.
+Andrea Kuhn (a 59-year-old white academic) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Andrea Kuhn had never preached his views to theists before, and freaked out.
 Andrea Kuhn thought about praying to the Unblinking Eye, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Andrea Kuhn entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Andrea Kuhn used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Andrea Kuhn argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.